Wellness is a Holistic Effort

 Kevin

-is a social enterprise, training and media company specializing in building resilience, mental wellness and peer support culture and skills.
+Rebound with Resilience is a social enterprise, training and media company specializing in building resilience, mental wellness and peer support culture and skills.
 We also work with people with disabilities, giving them opportunities to speak in schools.
 Since inception, we have worked with over 70 schools and organizations and served over 10,000+ participants.
 Drop us an enquiry anytime into our talks/programmes and media content services!